wzhy2000/HiGWAS/README.md

 # gwas.lasso

-implementing LASSO methods to identify significant SNPs and estimate joint genetic effects for non-longitudinal traits or longitudinal traits in GWAS.
+Implementing LASSO methods to identify significant SNPs and estimate joint genetic effects for non-longitudinal traits or longitudinal traits in GWAS.

 # Reference